RamXX/cfjump/README.md

 ## Running
 First, make sure you can run instances as a regular unprivileged user.
 This container will create an internal user with uid and gid of 1000, same as the default in Ubuntu, which makes easier to share folders.

 The included `cfj` script make the operation of virtual jumpboxes easy.
-I suggest you copy it to your $PATH and use it directly.
+Copy it to a directory in your $PATH and use it to interact with the virtual jumpboxes.
 The operation is:

 - `cfj list` (or simply `cfj` with no arguments) to list the running containers.
 - `cfj <name>` to either create or enter a container.